(206) 207 3461 [email protected]

 Patent Drawings Rules: Copyright or Mask Work Notice

 A copyright or mask work notice can be available in the drawing.
-However, should be in the drawing sight immediately below the figure.
+However, it should be in the drawing sight immediately below the figure.
 It represents the copyright or material of the mask work.
-Also, it is with restriction to letters with a print size of 32 cm to 64 cm high.
-Moreover, limitation of the notice content should be there to elements by law.
+Also, it is restricted to letters with a print size of 32 cm to 64 cm high.
+Moreover, the limitations of the notice content should be there to elements by law.

 Copyright inclusion or permission of mass work notice only if the language of authorization outlined in the rule is at the specification initialization.

-Patent Drawings Rules: How to Set the Sheets Numbers?
+Patent Drawing Rules: How to Set the Sheet Numbers?

 The drawing sheets must be numbered in consecutive Arabic numerals, starting with 1, according to the definition of margins.
-While putting these numbers, you must place these in the middle of the sheet’s top but not in the margin.
-In case, if the drawing gets an extension which is too close to the top edge middle usable surface, then the numerals can be on the right-hand side.
+While putting these numbers, you must place them in the middle of the sheet’s top but not in the margin.
+In case the drawing gets an extension that is too close to the top edge middle usable surface, then the numerals can be on the right-hand side.
 Moreover, drawing sheet numbering should be precise and more significant than the numbers used for reference preference to avoid misunderstanding.

 Two Arabic numerals should represent the number of each sheet.
-The numbers must be placed on either side of an oblique line wherein 1st represent the sheet number.
-Other represents the total number of drawings sheets, with no other marking.
+The numbers must be placed on either side of an oblique line, wherein 1st represents the sheet number.
+Other represents the total number of drawing sheets, with no other marking.

 Patent Drawings Rules: Numbering of Views